nelishahapuni/swift-masterlist/README.md

 ### Both
 - conform to protocols
 - encapsulation & Abstraction

+### Actor
+(Swift 5.5)
+- reference type, thread safe
+- prevents data races, since all mutations will be performed serially, one after the other
+- no subclassing

 ## Optional
 - safe way of dealing with/potential nil (Swift is SAFE lang)